The Modern Resume Resume Fundamentals and Strategy

 Instead of saying you "managed a team," show how fast your team got things done or how much turnover you stopped.
 If you can't show money earned, show the headaches you removed.
 A High-Value Signal treats time and stability as assets just as important as cash.

-However, the "High-Value" way actually helps with search because it replaces generic words (like "In charge of") with strong, goal-oriented phrases that match what the hiring manager truly needs.
+The "High-Value" approach also helps with search because it replaces generic words (like "In charge of") with strong, goal-oriented phrases that match what the hiring manager actually needs.
 You aren't just matching words; you are matching the goal behind the job posting.

 Not at all.
 The Strategic Story is the best way to link a varied background together.
 A "Old Job List" highlights gaps because it relies only on a timeline.

 A High-Value Signal focuses on how your experience in different areas can be used to create value.
-By showing your varied background as a tool to Stop Big Risks, you argue that your diverse experience lets you handle company complexity better than a specialist can.
+Frame your varied background as a tool for Risk Management, and you make a strong case that your diverse experience handles company complexity better than a specialist can.
 You aren't hiding a change; you are selling your unique view as a safety net against unexpected market problems.

 Stop just writing down what happened.